abdoudiaw/Efficient-Sampling/README.md

 # Efficient learning
-The repository shows an Efficient learning method using critical points of a response surface.
+The repository has codes of our online learning method based on optimizer-driven sampling.

 To run the scripts in TableI and TableII.
 First you need to install mystic and its requirements:  https://github.com/uqfoundation/mystic